Approximating Continuous Functions on Persistence Diagrams Using Template Functions: Approximating Continuous Functions on Persistence Diagrams

-The main question now is how to construct template systems in practice.
-The next theorem gives one possible method for constructing a countable template system for $\DD$ by translating and re-scaling the support of any nonzero $f\in C_c(\W)$.
-In particular, it shows that there are plenty of coordinate systems for the space of persistence diagrams, and helps explain why we refer to these functions as templates.
+The main question now is how to go about constructing template systems in practice.
+The next theorem elucidates a method for producing countable template systems for $\DD$ by translating and re-scaling the support of any nonzero $f\in C_c(\W)$.
+This shows, in particular, that there are plenty of coordinate systems for the space of persistence diagrams, and helps explain why we refer to nonzero elements in $C_c(\W)$ as templates.